 Connecting for Health

-A public-private collaborative of more than 100 organizations enabling health professionals and patients to use information technology
+Public-private collaborative of more than 100 organizations enabling health professionals and patients to use information technology.

 Electronic Health Record (EHR) User Groups

-NACHC supports six EHRs through user groups including eClinicalWorks, NextGen Healthcare, GE Centricity, Greenway Success EHS, Greenway Intergy, and Dentrix
+Six EHRs that NACHC supports through user groups including eClinicalWorks, NextGen Healthcare, GE Centricity, Greenway Success EHS, Greenway Intergy, and Dentrix.

 Toolkit of practical health information exchange resources, including the following tools: